 The Australian Safeguards & Non-Proliferation Office (ASNO) regulates the system of bilateral safeguards applying to Australian uranium exports based on customer countries being parties to the NPT.
 It also administers the domestic safeguards system required by Australia's own NPT agreement with the IAEA.

 In addition, ASNO keeps account of nuclear material and associated items in Australia through its administration of the Nuclear Non-Proliferation (Safeguards) Act 1987.
-ASNO provides information to the IAEA on the small amount of nuclear material in Australia which is subject to safeguards, and on uranium exports.
+ASNO provides information to the IAEA on the small amount of nuclear material in Australia which is subject to safeguards (including 6 tonnes of DU in medical and industrial radiography equipment), and on uranium exports.
 It also facilitates IAEA inspections, including those under the Additional Protocol.